Business credit in 2026: how it works, when it makes sense and what to watch out for

 • Prepare a business plan: Really pay attention to this phase and do not underestimate it in any way.
 Banks will appreciate it if you prepare a detailed plan that includes cost and income estimates.

 • Check the contract: Read the terms and conditions carefully, especially the interest rate, APR and penalties.
-Of course, we will be happy to help you check it so that you avoid signing up to unreasonable terms.
+Of course, we will be happy to help you check it so that you avoid signing up to unreasonable terms and conditions.

 • Negotiate: He who does not ask, has nothing.
 Be sure not to be afraid to ask for better terms, such as lower interest rates.
 In most cases, there are ways to find a more ideal solution to make the contract work for you.